A 3-channel video installation and 45-minute performance-lecture featuring drag persona ‘Dr. Jacobs,’ a professor approaching retirement.

 BACKGROUND (PHASE 1 of the project)

 In 2024 I received a Bogliasco Foundation Fellowship to do an artist residency in the coastal town of Bogliasco, Italy.
-I made a video about Phase 1 of the art project.
+I made a video about Phase 1 of the art project.=

 We stayed in the Bogliasco Center’s phenomenal old mansion right next to the Ligurian coast.
+I made a short video about the research process.

 I started to walk along the coast and was able to take many swims there, together with the other visiting artists.
 I was able to hear and feel the sea’s humidity and incredible roar constantly, while I also staring at many swimmers in the small pebbly beach of Bogliasco.
 I conceived of the idea to rethink futuristic AI bodies as wet and playful ‘mythical’ water-beings with healing qualities.